Retargeting, also known as remarketing, is a form of online advertising that helps businesses avoid bounced traffic after they leave their website.

 Retargeting is a powerful tool that can significantly boost your brand’s exposure and conversion rates.

-However, it’s important to use it carefully to avoid ad fatigue and privacy concerns.
+However, it must be used carefully to avoid ad fatigue and privacy concerns.

 With careful planning and execution, retargeting can be a cost-effective way to increase your business’s online presence and sales.